develffn/FundX-KB/README.md

 ---
 description: >-
-  Here you’ll find all the detailed documentation for Quantower features, learn how to create and customize your Workspace, understand all settings, get to know advanced features, and more
+  Here you’ll find all the detailed documentation for FundX features, learn how to create and customize your Workspace, understand all settings, get to know advanced features, and more
 ---

-# Welcome to Quantower Help
+# Welcome to FundX Help

 <div align="center">